ASTex-ICube/semiproctex/README.md

  #### ex: PPTBF Parameter estimation (i.e. by-example procedural structures)

- BDD of 147 segmented images (cells, cracks, dots, lines, scratches, waves, networks, tilings, etc...), from automatic parameter estimations to refinement and fine-tuning :
+ Database of 147 segmented images (cells, cracks, dots, lines, scratches, waves, networks, tilings, etc...), from automatic parameter estimations to refinement and fine-tuning :

  ![semiproctex](Images/paramter_estimation_1024.png)

  #### ex: Material synthesis (with transitions)

- BDD of 3D scanned materials and procedural PBR materials.
+ Database of 3D scanned materials and procedural PBR materials.

  ![semiproctex](Images/material_synthesis_spatiallyVarying_1024.png)

- ### [3] BDD of input exemplars
+ ### [3] Database of input exemplars

  - [ ] **Supplemental #3** : Available soon.
 This supplemental material contains the database of binary structures used for the paper in full quality.
 Note that for reasons of terms of use, we do not provide all corresponding texture exemplars.
 The folder Structures contains manually segmented binary structures.
 The folder Structures_with_PPTBF contains manually segmented binary structures with estimated PPTBF parameters, that can be used for procedural structure synthesis.

- #### ex: BDD of Textures
+ #### ex: Database of Textures

-  BDD of approximately 150 textures, 10 scanned materials and 10 procedural PBR materials.
+  Database of approximately 150 textures, 10 scanned materials and 10 procedural PBR materials.
 More to come...

  ![semiproctex](Images/bdd_textures_1024.png)